prakadesh/100-days-of-cybersecurity/r1-log.md

 Finally, the Cascade virus, which was created in 1987, was one of the first viruses to encrypt its own code, making it more difficult for security experts to detect and remove.

+##R1D18 -R1D19
+it is being a week since i update a detailed log on the past 7 days on day 18 i had started doing the part 2 of the IBM cybersecurity analyst course Cybersecurity Roles, Processes & Operating System Security by IBM as i had studied this part of the course as a syllabus on my ongoing degree so it took me 2 days to complete the course

 **Note**: Due to some issue, my daily updates for some days may take some time to be updated, but I will make sure to update them first in the README file.